-Gluten Free Andes Mint Brownies have the perfect balance between a fudgy, chewy, and cakey brownie.
-Loaded with Andes mints and milk chocolate chips, they were dubbed by my husband, “The perfect brownie for everyone.”
+Gluten Free Mint Brownies have the perfect balance between a fudgy, chewy, and cakey brownie.
+Loaded with Andes mints and milk chocolate chips, they were dubbed,"The perfect brownie for everyone."

-With a few adjustments and tweaking to my original best gluten free brownies recipe, he dubbed these gluten free Andes mint brownies “the best brownies ever”.
+With a few adjustments and tweaking to my original best gluten free brownies recipe, these gluten free mint brownies were dubbed "the best brownies ever".

 These are the new "best brownies ever".